impressto/quizimodo/README.md

 ## 📊 Setting Up Score Tracking API

-Quizzimoto supports optional score tracking to allow users to compare their performance with others.
+Quizzimodo supports optional score tracking to allow users to compare their performance with others.
 You can implement the backend API using PHP, Node.js, or Python (or whatever works for you).

 ### Environment Configuration